ashify/Code_Lab/Python_Lab/Fractal_Pattern_Generator/README.md

-# Pattern Generator
+# Simple Fractal Pattern Generator

 This is a simple script that has Turtle draw out a fractal style pattern.
+It isn't the tool for drawing mandelbrot fractals, but still fun to mess with.
 You can change some of the variables to create different patterns like these:

 TurtlePattern1.py